jbee/jbee.github.io/lex/index.md

 that try to match and otherwise recover by making progress in either the input (`~`) or the pattern (`[...]`).
 In all other cases progress is always made in both.
-Conseqeuntly mismatches are most often identified immediately.
+Consequently mismatches are most often identified immediately.

 The computational complexity is never worse than O(n).
 In worst case n is the longer length (of input or pattern).
 In best case n is the shorter length (of input or pattern).
-Hence the name linear expressions.
+Whence the name *linear expressions*.

 No heap memory is needed to process matching.
 A matching function can be written in about